World’s Fastest Piston Engine Wheel Driven Vehicle On The Planet

 The Speed Demon's extraordinary record of land speed racing achievement is the stuff of racing legend.
-In addition to winning the coveted Hot Rod Magazine Top speed Trophy eleven times, it has set more SCTA class records and FIA International speed records than any vehicle in history.
-And it has made more runs over four hundred miles per hour than all other competitors combined.
-It has become the most iconic car in land speed racing history and George Poteet has assumed his rightful place with the previously revered titans of land speed racing.
+In addition to winning the coveted Hot Rod Magazine Top speed Trophy twelve times, it has set more SCTA class records and FIA International speed records than any vehicle in history.
+It has made more runs over four hundred miles per hour than all other competitors combined.
+It has become the most iconic car in land speed racing history.

 Explore The Gallery